I can’t believe this is my third coffee review!

 Both the Guatemala Finca Buena Esperanza Blend and the Session Blend were good, easy drinkable blends.
 They had a great taste, that honestly wasn’t anything special, but it was good coffee.

-The Guatemala blend was a bit sweeter in comparison to the Session Blend, so that’s probably why I preferred the Session Blend more because I’m picky when it comes to sweeter coffee.
+The Guatemala blend was sweeter in comparison to the Session Blend, so that’s probably why I preferred the Session Blend more because I’m picky when it comes to sweeter coffee.

-Although I enjoyed both of those coffee blends, what makes Oak & Bond unique and amazing in the coffee world is their barrel roasted coffee.
+And, although I enjoyed both of those coffee blends, what makes Oak and Bond unique and amazing in the coffee world is their barrel-roasted coffee.

-I would absolutely go out of my way to buy Oak & Bond’s bourbon barrel aged coffee again.
+I would absolutely go out of my way to buy Oak and Bond Coffee Co’s bourbon barrel-aged coffee again.

 This coffee was some of the best, most unique flavors I’ve had in a long time.